oneapi-src/level-zero-spec/scripts/core/PROG.rst

   share the same command queue.
 - If multiple Host threads enter the same command queue simultaneously, then execution order is undefined.
-- Command lists can only be executed on a command queue with an identical command queue group ordinal, see more details below.
+- Command lists can only be executed on a command queue with an identical command queue group ordinal.
 - If a device contains multiple sub-devices, then command lists submitted to a device-level command queue may be optimized by the driver to fully exploit the concurrency of the sub-devices by distributing command lists across sub-devices.
-  If the application prefers to opt-out of these optimizations, such as when the application plans to perform this distribution itself, then it should use ${X}_COMMAND_QUEUE_FLAG_EXPLICIT_ONLY.
+- If the application prefers to opt-out of these optimizations, such as when the application plans to perform this distribution itself, then it should use ${X}_COMMAND_QUEUE_FLAG_EXPLICIT_ONLY.
 Only command lists created using ${X}_COMMAND_LIST_FLAG_EXPLICIT_ONLY can be executed on a command queue created using ${X}_COMMAND_QUEUE_FLAG_EXPLICIT_ONLY.

 Destruction
 ~~~~~~~~~~~

 - The application is responsible for making sure the device is not currently
   executing from a command queue before it is deleted.
 This is
   typically done by tracking command queue fences, but may also be
   handled by calling ${x}CommandQueueSynchronize.

 Command Lists
 -------------